 Tableau is a data visualization platform that focuses on business intelligence.
-It has become very popular in recent years because of its flexibility and beautiful visualizations.
+It has become very popular in recent years because of its flexibility and beauty.
 Clients love the way Tableau presents data and how easy it makes performing analyses.
 It is one of my favorite analytical tools to work with.

 First Things First: Why Use a Data Visualization?

-Visualizations are among the most effective ways to analyze data from any business process (sales, returns, purchase orders, warehouse operation, customer shopping behavior, etc.).
+A data visualizations toolis one of the most effective ways to analyze data from any business process (sales, returns, purchase orders, warehouse operation, customer shopping behavior, etc.).

 That’s right — it’s quicker to identify the category with the lowest sales, Tops, using the chart.

-How to Design a Dashboard in Tableau
+How to Design a Dashboard in Tableau SERVER

 Step 1: Identify who will use the dashboard and with what frequency.